Klipper3d/klipper/docs/Installation.md

 make flash FLASH_DEVICE=/dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0
 sudo service klipper start
 ```
+If the board can't flash be shure to check you'r boards config for information
+on how to flash in /config/{YourBoard}

 Be sure to update the FLASH_DEVICE with the printer's unique serial
 port name.